czerasz/nginx-configuration-examples/README.md

 - Maintenance Page

-  When the file `/usr/share/nginx/html/maintenance.html` exists Nginx will return its content for all requests with the status code `503` (service temporarily unavailable).
+  When the file `/usr/share/nginx/html/maintenance-mode` exists Nginx will return the content of `/usr/share/nginx/html/maintenance.html` together with the status code `503` (service temporarily unavailable).

   The maintenance mode can be enabled through the following HTTP request:

-        curl -XPUT localhost/maintenance.html -d ''
+        curl -XPUT -u czerasz:password1234567890 localhost/maintenance-mode -d ''

+  The maintenance mode can be disabled with the following HTTP request:

+        curl -XDELETE -u czerasz:password1234567890 localhost/maintenance-mode

 ## Test